awslabs/aws-encryption-sdk-specification/framework/local-cryptographic-materials-cache.md

 that represents a point in time at which the cache entry MUST be considered invalid.
-After a cache entry's TTL has elapsed, we say that the entry is _TTL-expired_, and the local CMC MUST NOT return the entry to any user.
+After a cache entry's TTL has elapsed, we say that the entry is _TTL-expired_, and the local CMC MUST NOT return the entry to any caller.

 ## Initialization

-On initialization of the local CMC, the user MUST provide the following:
+On initialization of the local CMC, the caller MUST provide the following:

 - [Entry Capacity](#entry-capacity)